ibnuda/fpmortals/manuscript/complete.md

   def gen[A, R](implicit R: DerivedEqual[R], G: Generic.Aux[A, R]): Equal[A]
 ~~~~~~~~

-The Scala compiler solves type constraints left to right, so it finds many
-different solutions to `DerivedEqual[R]` before constraining it with the
-`Generic.Aux[A, R]`.
-Another way to solve this is to not use context bounds.

 Kompiler Scala menyelesaikan batasan tipe dari kiri ke kanan.
 Jadi kompilator
 akan mencari banyak solusi untuk `DerivedEqual[R]` sebelum membatasinya menjadi
 `Generic.Aux[A, R]`.
 Cara lain untuk menyelesaikan masalah ini adalah dengan
 tidak menggunakan batasan konteks.

-A> Rather than present the fully working version, we feel it is important to show
-A> when obvious code fails, such is the reality of Shapeless.
-Another thing we
-A> could have reasonably done here is to have `sealed` the `DerivedEqual` trait so
-A> that only derived versions are valid.
-But `sealed trait` is not compatible with
-A> SAM types!
-Living at the razor's edge, expect to get cut.
-A>
 A> Kita merasa penunjukkan gagalnya kompilasi kode, bukan versi yang benar-benar
 A> berjalan dengan baik, adalah karena memang keseharian nyata dari Shapeless
 A> begitu.
 Hal lain yang mungkin bisa saja kita lakukan disini adalah menggunakan
 A> `sealed` pada *trait* `DerivedEqual` sehingga hanya versi terderivasi saja
 A> yang valid.
 Namun, `sealed trait` tidak kompatibel dengan tipe SAM.

-With this in mind, we no longer need the `implicit val generic` or the explicit
-type parameters on the call to `.gen`.
-We can wire up `@deriving` by adding an
-entry in `deriving.conf` (assuming we want to override the `scalaz-deriving`
-implementation)

 Berbekal pengetahuan ini, kita tidak perlu lagi `implicit val generic` atau tipe
 parameter eksplisit pada panggilan `.gen`.
 Kita dapat menggunakan `@deriving`